Meditation is about way more than just relaxing.

 Compared with a control group, grey-matter density in the hippocampus–an area associated with learning and memory–was increased.

-The study’s lead author, Britta Hölzel, said:
+The study’s lead author, Britta Hölzel, commented on meditation benefits:

 “It is fascinating to see the brain’s plasticity and that, by practicing meditation, we can play an active role in changing the brain and can increase our well-being and quality of life.”